 Mental wellbeing and the factors that contribute to the development of mental health conditions or suicidal thinking are increasingly becoming areas for concern and focus across the country.
-The Nepean Blue Mountains (NBM) region is no different, with rates of psychological distress1, mental health hospitalisatons2 and deaths by suicide3 higher than the NSW average.
-In 2021, the Joint Regional Mental Health and Suicide Prevention Strategic Plan (the Strategic Plan) set out a five-year strategy to address these concerns and achieve the vision of mental health and suicide prevention services that deliver integrated and seamless care effectively and efficiently, tailored to meet the needs of people in the NBM region.
+The Nepean Blue Mountains (NBM) region is no different, with rates of psychological distress, mental health hospitalisations and deaths by suicide higher than the NSW average.
+The Joint Regional Mental Health and Suicide Prevention Strategic Plan (the Strategic Plan) sets out a five-year strategy to address these concerns and achieve the vision of mental health and suicide prevention services that deliver integrated and seamless care effectively and efficiently, tailored to meet the needs of people in the Nepean Blue Mountains region.